Hjuksebø

 Hjuksebø is a village in Notodden Municipality in Telemark county, Norway.
 The village is located just south of Hjuksevelta, roughly half-way between the town of Notodden and the village of Nordagutu (in Midt-Telemark Municipality.
 This village is located on the hills overlooking the eastern shore of the lake Heddalsvatnet.
-In 2020, the Hjuksebø area became part of Notodden Municipality.
-Prior to that time, it was part of the old Sauherad Municipality.

 History

 Hjuksebø Station is a former train station in this village.
 The station was located along the Bratsberg Line.
 The Hjuksebø train disaster occurred between the Hjuksebø and Holtsås stations on 15 November 1950, and was Norway's worst railway accident in peacetime until the Tretten train disaster in 1975.

+On 1 January 2020, the Hjuksebø area was transferred from Sauherad Municipality into the neighboring Notodden Municipality.